-Capitol Reef National Park has an arid climate with precipitation averaging 7.98 inches (20.3 cm) annually at the park visitor center weather station.
+Capitol Reef National Park has an arid climate with precipitation averaging 7.91 inches (20.1 cm) annually at the park visitor center weather station.
 Much of the precipitation falls during the summer monsoon season, usually from July to September.
 During monsoon season, summer downpours can create dangerous flash floods, as well as beautiful ephemeral waterfalls.
 Always check the weather forecast before hiking in canyons during monsoon season.
-Your safety is your responsibility.
+Flash flood watches and warnings for Capitol Reef and surrounding national parks are provided by the National Weather Service.
+Flash floods can be unpredictable and your safety is your responsibility.

 Loading weather forecast...

 Weather AveragesThe following chart shows temperature and precipiation averages from 1991 through 2020.
 Record temperatures and maximum precipitation are from weather data collected between 1938 and 2020.

 Except for July and August, daily high temperatures usually range about 10° F on either side of the average monthly high temperature shown.
 July and August highs range about 5° F on either side of the average monthly high shown.

 Low temperatures usually range about 10° F on either side of the average low temperatures shown for the months January through April and November through December.
 Low temperatures for May through October will range about 5° F on either side of the average monthly low shown.